Skip to main content

 3. Go to ‘Space Settings’ —> Members —> Add Members

 When adding a member, you will select their permission level for your Account, Organization, and Space.
-You can also assign roles programmatically using the RBAC REST API.
+You can also invite and manage users programmatically — including listing, updating, and removing users across your account, organizations, and spaces.
+See the RBAC REST API for the full endpoint reference, or go directly to the interactive API docs.

 Configuration Changes